future timeline technology singularity humanity

 18 "All of these factors – the available shelter, water, resources and potential for power — along with the Moon's relatively close proximity to Earth, are reasons why we may see the first lunar bases built before 2035."

-New data about the Moon may help create lunar bases, NASA:
+New data about the Moon may help create lunar bases,

 http://lunarscience.nasa.gov/articles/lunar-bases/